i3arnon/i3arnon.github.io/_drafts/async-utilities.md

 }
 ```

-## `Striped`
+---

+## <a name="striped-lock"/> Striped Lock

 Lock striping is a technique used to reduce contention on a lock by splitting it up to multiple lock instances (*stripes*) with higher granularity where each key is associated with a certain lock/strip (this, for example, is how locks are used inside [`ConcurrentDictionary`](http://referencesource.microsoft.com/#mscorlib/system/Collections/Concurrent/ConcurrentDictionary.cs,f1cd2689b9df7f4a,references) to enable higher concurrency).
-Using a striped lock is similar in practice to using a `Dictionary<TKey, TLock>` however that forces the number of locks to match the number of keys, while `Striped` allows setting the concurrency level independently: A higher degree means more granularity but higher memory consumption and vice versa.
+Using a striped lock is similar in practice to using a `Dictionary<TKey, TLock>` however that forces the number of locks to match the number of keys, while using a striped lock allows to set the concurrency level independently: A higher degree means more granularity but higher memory consumption and vice versa.

 ### `Striped`